seediffusion/teatype/README.md

 ### Creating new files and folders

 Pressing Alt + N will bring up a context menu where you can choose to create a file or a directory.
 Simply enter a name for your file or directory and hit Enter to create.

+### A note on file transfers

+During a file transfer process, Screen reader users can press Shift + Alt + P at any time to hear the current transfer progress.

 ## Disabling screen reader feedback